-Pinpoint citations (pincites) are important to include because they direct the reader to a particular page or passage in a source.
 Authors frequently include incorrect pincites or do not include pincites at all when citing to or quoting books, which makes your job of verifying the support for their assertions challenging.
-Although the full text of many sources obtained through electronic databases can easily be searched, it is generally a time consuming process to look through print, physical books for the relevant pages that support the claims being made in the article.
+Although the full text of many sources obtained through electronic databases can easily be searched, it is generally a time-consuming process to look through print, physical books for the relevant pages that support the claims being made in the article.

 Google Books can often assist you in figuring out the correct page numbers where support for particular assertions are located in a book.
 After conducting a search of a quote, the snippets in your results may quickly identify the page number where the quote appears in the book.

 Amazon's "Search Inside This Book" feature can also enable you to confirm page numbers.

 Sometimes you will encounter a citation that does not seem similar to any of the examples provided in The Bluebook.
 For guidance, one trick is to look at the practices of other peer law reviews to see how they have cited your source in previously published articles.
 Of course, the editors of that law journal may have been incorrect in their decision on how to properly cite the source, but it is still often helpful to see how other editors have interpreted the rules.

 To easily search the content of other law journals for your source, you may wish to create a group of peer journals on Westlaw: